-CTS offers research training leading to a PhD (normally 3 years full time), and MPhil (normally 2 years full time).
-It is also possible for the PhD and MPhil degrees to be taken on a part-time basis.
+CTS offers research training leading to a PhD (normally 3 years full time).
+It is also possible for the PhD degree to be taken on a part-time basis, assessed on a case by case basis.
 Candidates wishing to undertake a shorter period of research training, but not to register for a higher degree, can also be considered.
-Scholarships are available for both British and International student.
+Scholarships are available for both British and International students.

-Applicants for a research degree (MPhil/PhD) should have or expect to obtain a first or upper second class honours degree or equivalent, in a relevant quantitative discipline (e.g., Engineering, the Physical Sciences, Environmental Science, Mathematics/Statistics, Computing, Economics).
-A Master's degree (not necessarily in transport) may be advantageous but is not essential.
+Applicants for a research degrees (PhD) should have or expect to obtain a first or upper second class honours degree or equivalent, in a relevant quantitative discipline (e.g., Engineering, the Physical Sciences, Environmental Science, Mathematics/Statistics, Computing, Economics).
+A Master's degree (not necessarily in transport) is also required.

 We welcome speculative applications from appropriately qualified people at any time.
 Candidates wishing to undertake a research degree are advised to contact in the first instance, the Head of the Centre, Professor Washington Ochieng, to discuss their prospective field of research.